grain-lang/grain/stdlib/json.md

 Recommended human readable formatting.

-Escapes all control points for the sake of clarity, but prints unicode codepoints directly so the result needs to be treated as proper unicode and is not safe to be transported in ASCII encoding.
+Escapes all control points for the sake of clarity, but outputs unicode codepoints directly so the result needs to be treated as proper unicode and is not safe to be transported in ASCII encoding.